brophyj/tavr_pace/README.md

 ## Project organization

-There are three main folders in this repository:
+There are four main folders in this repository:

 - `analysis`: code for Kaplan-Meier curve individual patient data (IPD) extraction and Bayesian model fitting
 - `data`: IPD csv files